tamir-dayan/automation_final_project/README.md

 1. Clone this repository (see above).
 2. Install the required packages (see above).
 3. Download Graphhopper local server files and run the server.
+4. Note: This step should run as part of test, If not working - run this manually

 ```bash
 wget https://repo1.maven.org/maven2/com/graphhopper/graphhopper-web/7.0/graphhopper-web-7.0.jar https://raw.githubusercontent.com/graphhopper/graphhopper/7.x/config-example.yml http://download.geofabrik.de/europe/germany/berlin-latest.osm.pbf